iossifovlab/gpf/userdocs/administration/getting_started.rst

     phenotype_browser = true

-After this, the configuration file should look like this:
+After this, the beginning of the configuration file should look like this:

 .. code::